hoytech/negentropy/README.md

   Offsets are always non-negative since the upper bound's timestamp is always `>=` to the lower bound's timestamp, ranges in a message are always encoded in ascending order, and ranges never overlap.

-* The `idPrefix` parameter's size is encoded in `length`, and can be between `0` and `idSize` bytes, inclusive.
+* The size of `idPrefix` is encoded in `length`, and can be between `0` and `32` bytes, inclusive.
 Efficient implementations will use the shortest possible prefix needed to separate the first record of this range from the last record of the previous range.
-If these records' timestamps differ, then the length should be 0, otherwise it should be the byte-length of their common prefix plus 1.
+If these records' timestamps differ, then the length should be 0, otherwise it should be the byte-length of their common ID-prefix plus 1.

-  If the `idPrefix` length is less than `idSize` then the omitted trailing bytes are filled with 0 bytes.
+  If the `idPrefix` length is less than `32` then the omitted trailing bytes are considered to be 0 bytes.

 ### Range

-IDs are represented as byte-strings truncated to length `idSize`:
+IDs are represented as byte-strings of length `32`:

-    Id := Byte{idSize}
+    Id := Byte{32}

 A range consists of an upper bound, a mode, and a payload (determined by mode):